mykelalvis/Lynker-ioos-KB/KB/Release Engineering/deployment.md

 A deployment is broken up into several parts

 ### Deployable Artifact
 This is the simplest of the elements of a deployment.
-Either there exists an artifact to deploy, or there exists no deployment.
+Either there exists an [[artifact]] to deploy, or there exists no deployment.
 There are a lot of ways to mince words about that, but those things inevitably lead to non-deterministic outcomes or error.

+If a deployment requires multiple artifacts to be deployed, then any other required deployments are themselves [[#Deployment Preconditions|preconditions]].

 ### Deployment Preconditions
 These are the preconditions that are [necessary and sufficient](https://en.wikipedia.org/wiki/Necessity_and_sufficiency) to allow a deployment to commence.
 These preconditions are, themselves, frequently independenty deployments that have their _own_ preconditions, such as with a #bootstrapping effort.

 ### Deployment Validation
 In order to start a deployment, it is necessary to understand what it means to succeed at that act.
-If it is not known what the validation conditions are, then it seems difficult to ascertain that the work is complete.
+If it is not known what the validation conditions are, then it would be difficult to ascertain that the work is complete.

+Validation should be a binary outcome -- either a deployment validates (whatever that means) or it fails.

+#### Deployment Failure Remediation
+In the event of a deployment validation failure, the expected general act is to destroy the deployment and restart.
+Any other act will almost certainly produce a nondeterministic starting point for activity.

+That is not to say that the [failed] deployment cannot be observered, debugged, or manipulated in some other way; only that the [[deployment]] failed and thus little may be said about it beyond that failure _relative to the state of the deployment_.

+### Redeployment

+Redeployment is risky business.
+Updating in-place, while it tends to produce good results in the time axis, produces poor results regarding [[risk]].

+However, most people want every situation to be unique.

 ## Standard Deployment Conditions